DanielBarie/VoronTime/README.md

 # VoronTime
-It's Voron TIme.
+It's Voron Time.

 Built with an LDO kit.

+Issues along the way:
+- See safety
+- the kit differs in some ways from the "official" build.
+Piecing together the correct instructions isn't the easiest thing to do.

+# (planned) Modifications
+- separate 5V PSU for Raspberry Pi
+- Safety upgrade for heater control
+- Voron Tap, maybe?
+- CNC parts for extruder
+- CNC parts for XY/Z belt tensioning

 # Things to do after completing mechanics
 Following https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c

 # SAFETY!
-Disconnect Heater Cables for Hotend and Bed Heating.
+- Disconnect Heater Cables for Hotend and Bed Heating.
 (Pre-loaded BTT firmware may have these active, so Hotend and/or Bed may get hot).
+- Even though having updated the firmware als per [LDO's instructions](https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c)  I had (at least two) cases where the heaters (Hotend, Bed) came on after startup without having activated theses in Klipper.
+Klipper performed a shutdown because the Hotend was outside its specified temperature range, heating continued anyway?!?)
+The Hotend (E3D) maxed out at 380°C. This will have to be rectified (probably by adding separate relays into Hotend/Bed Heater circuits which are controlled by Klipper's shutdown state).

 ## Get the printer into the local wlan
 - Maybe do this from the imager (Ctrl-Shift-X), if not: